 Garnishee Order

-The court has the power to make an order that a debtor's money held by a third party such as their bank or employer may be paid to the judgment creditor.
-From 18 September 2023, it is possible for the court to make an order garnishing the salary or wages of a debtor without the debtor's consent.
-However, the debtor's net weekly salary or wages after tax must not be garnished such that the debtor is left with less than 90% of the weekly national minimum wage under the Fair Work Act 2209 (Cth), and the court must consider it appropriate [Enforcement of Judgments Act 1991 (SA) s 6].
+The court may order that a debtor's money held by a third party (such as their bank or employer) be paid directly to the judgment creditor (known as a garnishee order).
+This can be ordered without the debtor's consent and to the extent the court considers appropriate, but the debtor's net weekly salary or wages after tax must not be garnished such that the debtor is left with less than 90% of the weekly national minimum wage under the Fair Work Act 2009 (Cth) [Enforcement of Judgments Act 1991 (SA) s 6].

 Take your goods – Warrant of Sale